 Rolling DIY Makerspace

 We are part of the Rolling DIY Makerspace rotation!
 This means that every few months we receive a new set of Makerspace tools and equipment for your use!
-Currently the Electronics Lab and 3D Design Lab are at TPML.
+Currently the Jewelry Crafting Lab and Woodworking Lab are at TPML.
 The library will host programs using these tools and equipment, and you can use them too with the proper training and appointment!
 The Rolling DIY Makerspace offers the use of various equipment and software to design and create items for personal use.
 For examples of other Rolling DIY labs available and a schedule of the rotation, please visit the Rolling DIY Makerspace website here.

 You must include a URL or .stl file with your form or your form will ignored and you will not be contacted.